 The cinematography is also beautiful – with those shots of the empty spaces being especially haunting – and the score pulses along ramping up the tension with every second.
 It is one of Steven Soderbergh’s most underrated movies, and it begging for a critical reappraisal.
 Especially in the wake of the recent global pandemic, Contagion is a disaster movie that will hit you like a tonne of bricks.

 The Day After Tomorrow (2004)

 No disaster movie list would be complete without Roland Emmerich’s epic The Day After Tomorrow.
-Jake Gyllenhaal and Dennis Quaid star as a father and son battling a new ice age thanks to a massive, unprecedented storm.
+Jake Gyllenhaal and Dennis Quaid star as a father and son battling a new ice age thanks to a massive, unprecedented storm in this 2000s movie.
 Emmerich knows his way around apocalyptic visuals, and the revolutionary visuals are still as stunning as they were in 2004.

 Is it a little silly?
 Yes, but is it fun?
 Yes!
 And at the end of the day, that’s exactly what we want from a film like this.
 Give us all the extreme weather and a frozen New York landscape!

 Volcano and Dante’s Peak, two films about volcanoes erupting released in 1997, would both qualify for this list, but what puts Volcano, the Tommy Lee Jones-starring thriller, ahead is one scene; the death of John Carroll Lynch’s Olber as he heroically saves a train driver and sacrifices himself in the rather traumatising, but effective scene.